 1. Be Thankful

 Stop for a minute and think about what you HAVE.
 Do you have a family that loves you?
-Do you have a roof over your head?
-Do you have food on the table?
+Is there a roof over your head?
+Is there food on your table?
 Do you have a job to go to?
-Do you have children?
+What about your children?
 Pets that make your life better?
 Are you still breathing?
 Just stop for a minute and take stock of what you have.
 What are you grateful for?
 We think about these things during Thanksgiving, but it can be very easy to take the things that we have for granted.